Npizza/Awesome-Crypto-Reshearch/README.md

 - [Official website](https://blog.rsk.co/)
 - [Building economies on top of bitcoin: Rootstock (RSK) explained](https://hackernoon.com/second-layer-on-top-of-bitcoin-rootstock-rsk-explained-88ab724222b2)

+## IPFS protocol
+- [IPFS](https://ipfs.io/) A peer-to-peer hypermedia protocol designed to make the web faster, safer, and more open.
+- [IPLD](https://ipld.io/) is the data model of the content-addressable web.
+It allows us to treat all hash-linked data structures as subsets of a unified information space, unifying all data models that link data with hashes as instances of IPL

 ## Awesome Tools for dapps

 - [Bluzelle is for Serverless and Distributed Applications](https://bluzelle.com/)  The Distributed Open Source Database Service